 If you would like a catalogue of available Mel Bochner works please enter your details here

-Bochner’s works now feature in collections around the world, from the Art Institute of Chicago to the Carnegie Museum of Art in Pittsburgh, the Museum of Modern Art in New York, the Courtauld Institute of Art in London, and the National Gallery of Art in Washington, to name but a few.
+Mel Bochner’s works feature in collections around the world, including the Art Institute of Chicago to the Carnegie Museum of Art in Pittsburgh, the Museum of Modern Art in New York, the Courtauld Institute of Art in London, and the National Gallery of Art in Washington.

 Maddox Gallery is pleased to offer our clients VIP passes to preview the fair on a first-come first-served basis....